Hi, I’m Gerry aka The Branding Evangelist

 - And, in 1969, I saw and jammed to a new Motown group called the Jackson Five (featuring a little kid named Michael Jackson).
 Wow!

 In my eyes, there was nothing more thrilling than enjoying a Motown song.
-Golden, honey-infused voices that define ‘soul.’
+Golden, honey-infused voices that Berry Gordy created, define ‘soul,’ and grew his company into places which he didn’t know he could take it.
 Think of another Motown legend, Marvin Gaye, and, in later years, Lionel Richie, Rick James, Boyz II Men, and Ne-Yo.

 The Music in my Blood

 The music was passionate, romantic, groovin’ & movin.’
 It was the kind of music that made me fantasize about being a pop-star.
-The point I’m making is simply this: Some people like rock, some like country, some classical … but evvvvvvyone loves ‘great music.’ 🙂
+It became about uncovering the power of my voice and what it means to blacks, whites, and anyone I’m serving.
+The point I’m making is simply this: Some people like rock, some like country, some classical … but evvvvvvyone loves ‘great music and it’s power!!:)

 To this very day, every time